 2007 Montana Office of Public Instruction

 The Montana Office of Public Instruction (OPI) was unique in that they chose to implement the Infinite Campus State Edition (ICSE) without offering the Infinite Campus District Edition (ICDE) to their districts.
 The focus of this implementation was to support a unique state ID assignment and allow data collection via uploads to the state.

 The Kentucky Department of Education (KDE) implemented ICSE in 176 districts in just 30 months.
 The KDE now enjoys not only the benefits of ICSE, but the ability to analyze a rich set of student data available in real time, not just at state reporting times.

 2015 Hawaii Department of Education

 HIDOE’s unique geographic and educational structure requires a partner with specific experience to meet the requirements of both a district and a state customer.
 Infinite Campus is the only vendor who has 1) developed an SIS in use by districts the size of HIDOE, 2) manages data for both districts and state departments of education and 3) has the proven ability to handle large district and statewide implementations on time and on budget.

 2015 Nevada Department of Education

-With the selection of Infinite Campus for its statewide data collection system, the Nevada Department of Education (NDE) becomes the seventh Infinite Campus statewide customer.
+With the selection of Infinite Campus for its statewide data collection system, the Nevada Department of Education (NDE) becomes the sixth Infinite Campus statewide customer.
 NDE found Infinite Campus to be the only vendor with an off-the-shelf K12 state department of education data management system.